Phasianidae

-Phasianidae is a family of heavy, ground-living birds, which includes pheasants, grouse, partridges, junglefowl, chickens, turkeys, Old World quail, and peafowl.
-The family includes many of the most popular gamebirds.
-The family includes 185 species divided into 54 genera.
-It was formerly broken up into two subfamilies, the Phasianinae and the Perdicinae.
-However, this treatment is now known to be paraphyletic and polyphyletic, respectively, and more recent evidence supports breaking it up into two subfamilies: Rollulinae and Phasianinae, with the latter containing multiple tribes within two clades.
-The New World quail (Odontophoridae) and guineafowl (Numididae) were formerly sometimes included in this family, but are now typically placed in families of their own; conversely, grouse and turkeys, formerly often treated as distinct families (Tetraonidae and Meleagrididae, respectively), are now known to be deeply nested within Phasianidae, so they are now included in the present family.
+Phasianidae is a family of heavy-bodied, ground-living birds that includes junglefowls, pheasants, grouse, partridges, turkeys, Old World quail and peafowl, with 185 extant species divided into 54 genera.
+It was formerly broken up into two subfamilies, the Phasianinae and the Perdicinae, but this arrangement is now known to be paraphyletic and polyphyletic, respectively, and more recent evidence supports breaking it up into two subfamilies: Rollulinae and Phasianinae, with the latter containing two clades with multiple tribes.
+The New World quail (Odontophoridae) and guineafowl (Numididae) were formerly included in this family, but are now typically placed in families of their own; conversely, grouse and turkeys, formerly often treated as distinct families (Tetraonidae and Meleagrididae, respectively), are now known to be deeply nested within Phasianidae, so they are now included in the present family.

+Phasianids include many of the most popular upland game birds.
+Domesticated red junglefowl (Gallus gallus domesticus) — commonly known as the chicken — is the most widespread poultry and the most abundant bird subspecies in the world, with global population exceeding 26.5 billion under husbandry by humans as of 2023.

 Description

 Phasianids are terrestrial.
 They range in weight from 43 g in the case of the king quail to 6 kg in the case of the Indian peafowl.
 If turkeys are included, rather than classified as a separate family, then the considerably heavier wild turkey capably reaches a maximum weight of more than 17 kg.
 Length in this taxonomic family can vary from 12.5 cm in the king quail up to 300 cm (including the elongated train) in green peafowl, thus they beat even the true parrots in length diversity within a family of birds.
 Generally, sexual dimorphism is greater in larger-sized birds, with males tending to be larger than females.
 They are generally plump, with broad, relatively short wings and powerful legs.
 Many have a spur on each leg, most prominently with junglefowl (including chickens), pheasants, turkeys, and peafowl.
 Some, like quails, partridges, and grouse, have reduced spurs to none at all.
 A few have two spurs on each of their legs instead of one, including peacock-pheasants and spurfowl.
 The bill is short and compact, particularly in species that dig deep in the earth for food such as the Mearns quail.
 Males of the bigger galliform species often boast brightly-coloured plumage, as well as facial ornaments such as combs, wattles, and/or crests.